boukevanderpol/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10395
 ```

-The mean and median are lower than computed ealrier in this assigment.
+The mean and median are lower than computed earlier in this assigment.
 This is a logical consequence of the adjustment of the NA values in zero-values.

 ## Are there differences in activity patterns between weekdays and weekends?